Dr David Cooper – Why I Became a Chiropractor

 Certainly, this seems to be the cliché answer.
 If you look on a few chiropractic clinic websites you will quickly spot a pattern of “I had terrible headaches that nobody could cure, until I saw a chiropractor and was healed!
 I knew I had to carry this miracle to others…”, or something of the sort.

-I think my reasons are probably a little more banal than the above eye-opening experience.
+My reasons for becoming a chiropractor are a little different from the above eye-opening experience.

 Despite first being attracted to law, my passion for sport and interest in learning ways to train lead to me being called “the doctor” at school by the time I was 14.
 Kids would come in to the gym, where I was invariably found, and ask for exercises to strengthen certain points because they were getting back pain or shoulder pain for instance.